swedenconnect/technical-framework/Identity Binding.md

 <img align="center" src="img/transparent.png"></img>
 </p>

-# Binding of eIDAS Identity to Record in the Swedish Population Register
+# Binding of eIDAS Identities to Records in the Swedish Population Register

-### 2023-06-08 (draft)
+### 2023-06-09

-This document contains information about the binding processes that
-associate a Swedish identity number to an eIDAS notified edID.
+This document contains information about the binding processes that associate a Swedish identity number to an eIDAS notified eID.

 ---